Antoni Binimelis, the Felanitxer guru of India

 No hay anuncios

-1968 was the year of the explosion of the hippy movement, which so admired Hinduism and Buddhism.
-In February of that year, The Beatles, the British rock group of the moment, traveled to the cradle of those religions to attend some sessions with Maharishi Mahesh Yogi, the introducer of transcendental meditation to the West.
-On this topic, George Harrison and John Lennon had already discussed it in October 1967 with Mascaró on a BBC television program.
-“Don Toni –assures the disciple– strongly criticized the fascination that Western youth felt for Eastern philosophies.
+1968 was the year of the explosion of the hippie movement, which looked so much to Hinduism and Buddhism.
+In February of that year, The Beatles, the British rock group of the moment, traveled to the cradle of those religions to attend some sessions with Maharishi Mahesh Yogi, the introducer of transcendental meditation in the West.
+On this topic, George Harrison and John Lennon had already spoken in October 1967 with Mascaró on a BBC television program.
+“Don Toni –assures the disciple– greatly criticized the fascination that Western youth felt for Eastern philosophies.
 He considered it a trivial fad that responded to economic interests.”

-That kind of 'Erasmus' by López Nadal lasted three months.
+That kind of ‘Erasmus’ for López Nadal lasted three months.
 “Don Toni not only took care of my intellectual training.
-He also took me to meet people from India so I would have a more transversal vision of the country.”
+He also took me to meet people from India so I would have a more cross-cutting vision of the country.”
 The student would repeat the visit seven years later, in 1975, when he had already finished his university studies.
-At the end of February 1983, the worst possible news arrived.
-“I was at the family estate in Son Servera.
-My brother called me to tell me that don Toni had been found dead in his house in New Delhi.
+At the end of February 1983, he received the worst possible news.
+“I was on the family farm in Son Servera.
+My brother called me on the phone to tell me that don Toni had been found dead in his house in New Delhi.
 He was 57 years old.
 His body showed signs of violence.
-The case ended up being closed without the motives for the crime being clarified.”
-Mascaró, the other great master of the sacred language of the Hindus, would die four years later, in 1987, in Cambridge, at 89 years of age.
+The case ended up being shelved without the motives for the crime being clarified.”
+Mascaró, the other great master of the sacred language of the Hindus, would die four years later, in 1987, in Cambridge, at the age of 89.

 Cargando